2. Which French Bank?

 2.2.
 International Banking & Offshore Banking

-Most of the larger UK building societies also offer internet based international bank accounts, with generally attractive rates of interest and lower fees.
+Most of the larger UK building societies also offer online based international bank accounts, with more attractive rates of interest and lower fees.
 Nevertheless, their focus is on savings, rather than day to day banking, so not all will offer a cheque book or international debit/credit card.
 With some building societies you need a UK postal address before you opened an account, but you would be allowed to keep it when you relocated abroad.

 Finally, you may want to consider an offshore bank account, where there is the possibility of being granted a higher degree of privacy over your financial affairs, although this is increasingly now less the case.